Janis Karpinski: Early career

+Raised in Rahway, New Jersey, she graduated from Rahway High School in 1971.
+Her education included a Bachelor of Arts degree in English and secondary education from Kean College, a Master of Arts degree in aviation management from Embry-Riddle Aeronautical University, and a Master of Arts in strategic studies from the United States Army War College.

 Karpinski was commissioned into the United States Army as a second lieutenant in 1977.
 She served primarily in intelligence and military police assignments, training the first group of female soldiers for the United Arab Emirates, and toured supporting the Special Forces and in Saudi Arabia during the Gulf War.
 She was awarded a Bronze Star Medal.

 In 1987, she moved from the regular Army to the Army Reserve.
 In the private sector, she became a consultant who ran military-styled training programs for executives.

 Marriage and family

-She is married to George Karpinski, a lieutenant colonel at the Oman US embassy.
+She is married to George Karpinski, a lieutenant colonel at the United States embassy in Oman.

 Iraq service

 In June 2003, during the U.S.-led occupation of Iraq, Karpinski was in command of the 800th Military Police Brigade placing her in charge of the fifteen detention facilities in southern and central Iraq run by Coalition forces.
 She had no experience running correctional facilities.
 Karpinski was also given command of the National Guard and Army reserve units in the Iraqi city of Mosul who handled prisoners.
 Most of the forces had no training in handling prisoners, but at least two of the guardsmen later convicted of prisoner abuse had lengthy civilian experience as prison guards.

 In September 2003, Karpinski led Secretary of Defense Donald Rumsfeld on a tour of the Abu Ghraib prison to demonstrate the way it had been used by Saddam Hussein to torture his enemies.